ros2/rmw_connextdds/README.md

 ### RMW_CONNEXT_DISCOVERY_TOPICS_PUBLISH_MODE

-`rmw_connextdds` will always set `DDS_DiscoveryConfigQosPolicy::publication_writer_publish_mode::kind` and
+`rmw_connextdds` will always set `DDS_DiscoveryConfigQosPolicy::publication_writer_publish_mode::kind`,
-`DDS_DiscoveryConfigQosPolicy::subscription_writer_publish_mode::kind` of any
+`DDS_DiscoveryConfigQosPolicy::subscription_writer_publish_mode::kind` and
+`DDS_DiscoveryConfigQosPolicy::participant_configuration_writer_publish_mode::kind`
-built-in publication and subscription DataWriter to the default value of Connext (Synchronous publish mode) or to the value of a provided XML file.
+of any built-in publication, subscription and participant configuration (SPDP2) DataWriter to the default value of Connext (Synchronous publish mode) or to the value of a provided XML file.

 To override this behavior, you can set this variable to any of these values:

-- *synchronous*: Set publish mode of every built-in publication and subscription DataWriter to Synchronous.
+- *synchronous*: Set publish mode of every built-in publication, subscription and participant configuration DataWriter to Synchronous.
-- *asynchronous*: Set publish mode of every built-in publication and subscription DataWriter to Asynchronous.
+- *asynchronous*: Set publish mode of every built-in publication, subscription and participant configuration DataWriter to Asynchronous.
 - *auto*: Connext chooses the publish mode according to the QoS XML configuration.
 If no XML file is used, Connext will use the default publish mode (Synchronous).

-This variable is not used by `rmw_connextddsmicro` because it doesn't expose `DDS_DiscoveryConfigQosPolicy::publication_writer_publish_mode::kind` and `DDS_DiscoveryConfigQosPolicy::subscription_writer_publish_mode::kind`.
+This variable is not used by `rmw_connextddsmicro` because it doesn't expose `DDS_DiscoveryConfigQosPolicy::publication_writer_publish_mode::kind`, `DDS_DiscoveryConfigQosPolicy::subscription_writer_publish_mode::kind` and `DDS_DiscoveryConfigQosPolicy::participant_configuration_writer_publish_mode::kind`.